mvonballmo/CSharpHandbook/practices/cleanCode.md

 Where interfaces can also be very useful is in restricting write-access to certain properties or containers.
 That is, an interface can be declared with only a getter, but the implementation includes both a getter and setter.
 This allows an application to set the property when it works with an internal implementation, but to restrict the code receiving the interface to a read-only property.

-## Delegates vs. Interfaces
+## Callbacks vs. Interfaces

-Both delegates and interfaces can be used to connect components in a loosely-coupled way.
-A delegate is more loosely-coupled than an interface because it specifies the absolute minimum amount of information needed in order to interoperate whereas an interface forces the implementing component to satisfy a set of clearly-defined functionality.
+Both callbacks and interfaces can be used to connect components in a loosely-coupled way.
+A delegate is more loosely-coupled than an interface because it specifies the absolute minimum amount of information needed in order to inter-operate whereas an interface forces the implementing component to satisfy a set of clearly-defined functionality.

 If the bridge between two components is truly that of an event sink communicating with an event listener, then you should use event handlers and delegates to communicate.
 However, if you start to have many such delegate connections between two components, you’ll want to improve clarity by defining an interface to more completely describe this relationship.